FacultyCreative/ngActiveResource/README.md

 them explicitly.

 2) Local-instance creating and finding methods.
-These include `new`, `find`, `where`, and `update`. `new` creates a new instance of a model on the client, and `update` updates that instance without issuing a PUT request. `find` will attempt to find local instances in the model's client-side cache before issuing a GET request, and `where` will always issue a GET request to ensure it has all instances of a model that match given terms.
+These include `new`, `find`, `where`, `all`, and `update`. `new` creates a new instance of a model on the client, and `update` updates that instance without issuing a PUT request. `find` will attempt to find local instances in the model's client-side cache before issuing a GET request, and `where` and `all` will always issue a GET request to ensure it has all instances of a model that match given terms.
 These are the 'safe' methods in a RESTful API (GET).

+## Query Interface:

+ActiveRecord provides several out-of-the-box query methods:

+### Find:

+  Post.find({title: 'My Great Post'})

+`find` returns only the first instance it finds.
+If the instance is already stored into the browser's cache, it will not make a backend request.
+To force a backend request, you can add the `forceGET` request option:

+  Post.find({title: 'My Great Post'}, {forceGET: true});

+By default, find will also eagerly load a single level of associations.
+If a Post has many comments, and we find a post, its comments will be loaded as well, but the comments will not load their authors, or other comment-based associations.
+To load associations' associations, pass the option:

+  {overEager: true}

+To lazily load associations (not load even the first level of associations, aka comments in the example above), pass the option:

+  {lazy: true}

+Let's say you're working with a sort of crummy API.
+It doesn't have an endpoint to find a single instance of a particular model, or it won't parse a variety of options (like `title` for our post).
+Maybe it only parses by `id`, and you _must_ find the post by title.
+In that case, hit your index API (the endpoint that returns all instances of a given resource), and pass the option:

+  {noInstanceEndpoint: true}

+This option will do the parsing on the client-side for you to overcome the gnarly API.

+### Where:

+Similar to the `find` method, but it will pull all instances matching the given parameters.
+Where will _always_ query the backend, assuming that it does not have the necessary instances.

+  Post.where({author_id: author.id})

+### All:

+Returns all instances.
+Takes no parameters:

+  Post.all()

+### Promise-based:

+All queries are promise-based:

+  Post.where({author_id: author.id}).then(function(response) {
+    post = response;
+  });

 ## Custom Primary Keys